allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 MsgCreateDidDocument(id string, signerPubKey string)
 ```

-The message parameters are the DID to be created and the `signerPubKey` MUST be the public key of the account signing the transaction.
-The public key MUST be used to attach a verification method of type `EcdsaSecp256k1RecoveryMethod2020` with the value of `publicKeyHex` containing the public key encoded in hexadecimal.
+The message parameters are the DID to be created and the `signerPubKey`.
+The `signerPubKey` MUST be the public key of the account that signs the transaction.
+The public key MUST be used to attach a verification method of type `EcdsaSecp256k1RecoveryMethod2020` with the value of `publicKeyHex` that contains the public key encoded in hexadecimal.

-The verification method controller MUST be one of the following
+The verification method controller MUST be one of the following:

-- the DID of the document
+- The DID of the document
-- the key DID of the address signing the transaction
+- The DID of `key` type of the address that signs the transaction

 The verification method id SHOULD be generated as: